Nefsen402/destam-dom/docs/doc.md

 };
 ```

-The lifetime of observers are undefined when used with destam-dom.
-Do not depend on an observer listener being added/removed for anything more than unregistering the listener when creating custom observers.
+Note that the lifetime of observers closely follows the cleanup/mounted callbacks.
+It's not defined that all the obsevers will be mounted before the mount callback is called or vice-versa.

 ## Lists
 Destam can interpret arrays of items like a list of names.